Pediatric Orthopedic Surgeons treating Fused Toes

 Which Deformities Need Correction?

 A tri-planar malformation called cubitus varus consists of varus, hyperextension, and internal rotation.
 The defects that need correction continue as the subject of intense discussion.
-Some experts advise correcting hyperextension in children older than 10 years old since the possibility of remodeling decreases after that age.
+Also, some experts advise correcting hyperextension in children older than 10 years old since the possibility of remodeling decreases after that age.
 In younger children, the hyperextension deformity will reconstruct with time.
-Authors that favor tri-planar osteotomy to address all three abnormalities have argued for rotational correction.
+Authors who favor tri-planar osteotomy to address all three abnormalities have argued for rotational correction.

 Others, however, have questioned the need for such intricate techniques and stated that rotational abnormalities don’t even require correction.
 The ultimate option will rely on the surgeon’s preferences and experience.
 At Medical City Children’s Orthopedics and Spine Specialists, we think that in the majority of instances, lateral closed wedge osteotomies to treat varus in the sagittal plane produce successful outcomes.
 Older children may also benefit from hyperextension correction.